rose-m/yFi-app/README.md

 # yFi App

 *yFi* is a simple app to make sure you stay connected and don't drop out.
+Checkout [the yFi website](https://yfi.coderose.io) for more details!

 ![](./yFi/Documentation/screenshot-1.jpg)